 An overall theme among the conference presidents is the increase in young adult involvement.

-Across the Eleventh Episcopal District, Conference Lav presidents Florida Conference Lav Young are making a conscious effort to be Adult Representative La'Tasha inclusive with young adults by ties targeting that population.
+Across the Eleventh Episcopal District.
+Conference Lav presidents Florida Conference Lav Young are making a conscious effort to be Adult Representative La'Tasha inclusive with young adults by inclusive the conferences are.

-EEDLO First Vice President John Love said it was great to see the presidents were using their re-
+EEDLO First Vice President John Love said it was great to see the presidents were using their resources.

 Jones questions validity of how

-inclusive the conferences are.

-She savs Inclusivity means more than just adding young adults to programs, it means including them in the intricate parts of the Lay Organization.
+She says Inclusivity means more than just adding young adults to programs, it means including them in the intricate parts of the Lay Organization.
 Overall, Conference presidents are setting goals and successfully meeting them with the assistance of those around them.

-Newly elected CLO Biennial delegates look forward to Chicago 2023 On Wednesday afternoon, the Eleventh Episcopal District Lay Organization Con-
+Newly elected CLO Biennial delegates look forward to Chicago 2023